pkic/pkic.org/content/blog/2015/2015-01-06-2015-looking-back-moving-forward.md

 ## POODLE

 Google also announced the [POODLE vulnerability][14].
 With POODLE, an attacker can downgrade the SSL/TLS session to SSL 3.0.
-Once SSL 3.0 has been agreed, then through a padding oracle attack, it will allow items such as &ldquo;secure&rdquo; HTTP cookies or HTTP authorization header contents to be stolen.
+Once SSL 3.0 has been agreed, then through a padding oracle attack, it will allow items such as “secure” HTTP cookies or HTTP authorization header contents to be stolen.
 The result was the ability to use SSL 3.0 was removed from many servers and browsers.
 In addition, some servers were patched to prevent the fallback to SSL 3.0.

 It was later revealed [POODLE could also be used against the TLS versions of the protocol][15].
 In this case, padding was performed incorrectly in about 10 percent of the web servers.
 The impacted server vendors then had to release patches to mitigate POODLE.